Botanical Name: Michelia figo or Magnolia figo

 Light: Bright light to direct sun

 Humidity: Aim to maintain 50% relative humidity or higher.
 You can increase humidity around the plant by putting it on pebble tray.
 The pebbles keep the pot above the water so the roots don't rot.
 I do this for some of my plants and it works beautifully to add humidity to the air around them.

 Temperature: Average room temperatures 65-75°F/18-24°C. This subtropical shrub is hardy to USDA Zone 8, so if you scoot the container outdoors for the warm months, bring it back in when the temp drops in autumn.

 Soil: Slightly acidic medium that drains well, a peat moss-based potting mix such as African violet mix is ideal.

 Propagation: Take 4 in (10 cm) stem tip cuttings (with leaves attached) in summer.
 Dip the cut ends in rooting hormone powder, then insert in sterile moist potting medium.
-They'll root easily in moist potting mix in about 5-6 weeks.
+They'll root easily in about 5-6 weeks.